Hows does a wormcomposter work

 The degradation of the waste will release the water they contain.
 It is therefore not necessary to humidify (except for the first days during which the humidity level must be monitored).

-When a tray is full, add a blank above it.
-The trays being pierced, organisms can easily access the upper floor.
+When a tray is full, add an empty one above it.
+The trays are pierced, organisms can easily move up and down.

 After about 4 months the waste will be transformed into a brown material, of homogeneous color and of a consistency that will depend on the moisture content.